Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Limitations

 \section{Limitations}

-The proposed method of ACS could potentially be a step forward in enhancing the quality of text generation from language models.
-However, it is crucial to acknowledge its limitations and areas for further exploration to ensure a more comprehensive approach to text generation.
-One primary limitation lies in the narrow focus on only two objectives: model confidence and divergence penalty.
-While these are certainly critical factors in evaluating text quality, they do not encapsulate the full spectrum of desirable attributes in generated text.
-Informativeness, fluency, accuracy, trustworthiness, coherence, and cohesion are equally important indicators of high-quality text.
-Ignoring these aspects in the decoding process could result in text that lacks depth or fails to effectively convey information, particularly in specialized or nuanced contexts.
+The proposed approach represents a potential step forward in enhancing text generation quality from language models.
+However, a key limitation lies in the method’s narrow focus on two main objectives: model confidence and degeneration penalty.
+While these are critical for evaluating certain aspects of text quality, they do not fully capture the broad spectrum of desirable traits in generated text, such as informativeness, fluency, accuracy, trustworthiness, coherence, and cohesion.
+By not incorporating these additional factors into the decoding process, ACS may produce text that, while coherent and diverse, lacks depth or fails to effectively communicate complex or specialized information (and facts).
+Expanding the focus to include these dimensions could significantly improve the robustness and applicability of the method across diverse text generation tasks.
+Another limitation worth considering is the architectural choice of our experiments, which focuses on the family of gpt2-models, in particular in its gpt2-xl version.
+We plan to extend this analysis to more modern architectures, such as Mistral 7B, \citep{jiang2023mistral7b}, Llama2 7B \citep{touvron2023llama2openfoundation}, Llama 3.1 8B \citep{dubey2024llama3herdmodels}, Deepseek 7B \citep{deepseekai2024deepseekllmscalingopensource}, Qwen2 \citep{yang2024qwen2technicalreport}, Falcon2 \citep{malartic2024falcon211btechnicalreport}.

-Another limitation worth considering is the trade-off between speed and quality.
-While ACS might generate higher-quality text, it does so at the expense of speed.
-This slower generation process may not be suitable for all applications, especially those requiring real-time responses or large-scale text generation tasks.
-Balancing the need for quality with the practical constraints of time and computational resources is an ongoing challenge in developing decoding methods for language models.

 Additionally, the application of ACS has primarily been explored in the context of text generation tasks such as language modeling and natural language understanding.
-Its effectiveness on other tasks, such as machine translation, summarization, or multi-modal tasks like handwritten text recognition, remains largely untested.
+Its effectiveness on other tasks, such as machine translation, summarization, or multi-modal tasks, remains largely untested.
 Each of these tasks poses unique challenges and requirements in terms of text diversity, context preservation, and semantic accuracy.
-Investigating the adaptability and performance of the approach across a broader range of tasks will be essential for its broader applicability and generalizability.
+Investigating the adaptability and performance of the approach across a broader range of tasks will be essential for its broader generalizability.
+Lastly, while various measures of local uncertainty have been explored in the context of ACS, such as KL divergence, variance, perplexity, and entropy, there is still much room for exploration and refinement.
+Further experimentation and analysis are needed to determine the optimal combination of uncertainty metrics that can reliably produce high-quality, open-ended text generation across diverse domains and languages.
+However, the modularity of ACS in terms of choosing the $\delta$-functions allows for a seamless further exploration of different approaches and applications.